 In the planning stages of our trip we scoured the web for information on good seaworthy boats.
 We want to cross oceans!
 We both fell in love with the Westsails or Wetsnails as they are refered to due to their sluggishness.
 We were lucky enough to find Sundowner, our Westsail 32 for sale close by in Slidell.
 She was in obvious need of some refit, but had sailed around the world 3 times already and we fell in love.

-We created a budget which outlines all of our estimated refit areas and try very hard to stay within those numbers and not add too many non-essential items that will bring the cost over $90,000.
-We have been keeping a detailed record of everything we spend on the boat and have broken the refit into Phases: Startup through Phase 5.
+We created a budget which outlines all of our estimated refit areas and try very hard to stay within those numbers and not add too many non-essential items that will bring the cost over $100,000.
+In December 2014 we finished Sundowner’s Refit!
+We kept a detailed record of everything we spent on the boat

-Here is the Cost Breakdown by refit category to Date (as of May-2013):
+Here is the FINAL Cost Breakdown by refit category (as of Dec-2014):

 - Sept-2011 $50,885 End of Phase 1 (Initial price, engine and related systems replacement)

 - June-2012 $61,240 End of Phase 2 (Electrical, dinghy and outboard, anchor, air head)

 - Mar-2014 $82,298 End of Phase 3 (Rigging, Interior improvements)